vocdoni/docs/docs/protocol/data-schema.md

 ## Modulus Group Array

-Linkable Ring Signatures allow to anonymize a signature within a group of keys.
+As [explained here](/protocol/franchise-proof?id=_2-create-census-rings), Linkable Ring Signatures allow to anonymize a signature within a group of keys.
 However, signing with the entire census for every single vote would mean storing and transfering very large amounts of data.

-A solution is to break a large census into smaller groups and anonymize signatures within groups of 500~1000 keys instead of any greater values.
+A solution is to break a large census into smaller groups and anonymize signatures within groups of 800~1000 keys instead of any greater values.

 To this end, public keys are grouped by the modulus of dividing them by a predefined number.
-In order to store and fetch an array of keys from the Process Metadata, the following schema is used:
+To store and fetch a specific array of keys from the Process Metadata, the following schema is used:

 ```json
 {